2012–13 FC Basel season: Champions League

 Basel entered the 2012–13 UEFA Champions League in the qualifying phase and therefore their initial aim was to reach the group stage.
-Having lost both games against CFR Cluj and being knocked out 3–1 on aggregate the initial aim was failed.
+Having lost both games against CFR Cluj and being knocked out 3–1 on aggregate the initial aim failed.

 Europa League

 Because the losing teams from the Champions League play-off round were eligible for the group stage of the Europa League, Basels next aim was to remain in this European competition over the winter break.
 The draw for the group stage was held on 31 August 2012, 13:00 CEST, at Grimaldi Forum in Monaco.
 FCB was seeded into pot two and drawn into Group G along with Sporting Clube de Portugal, K.R.C.
 Genk and Videoton FC.